altroncwd/checkoutProject/readme.md

 - [x] Remove selected devices from the checkIn/Out list
 - [ ] Sorting lists (devices/logs)
 - [ ] Quick swap device checkout
-- [ ] Daily/weekly JSON checkout log output for more local/physical record
+- [x] Button to download checked out devices to a CSV file for excel
+- [ ] Button to clear the DB of all checkout logs (only devices that have been checked back in)
 - [ ] Device list updating via JSON files
 - [ ] Update the CSS
 - [ ] Submition request verification confirmation notice/popup